 Another option in many courts is to appear by “court call,” which typically requires sign-up through a third-party provider.
 You usually need to get permission to appear by telephone, but that requirement may be suspended in light of coronavirus.

 Sometimes local courts have different instructions, so it’s a good idea to call the general line for the family law clerk to find out what those are.
+In Colorado for example, most courts for business online.
 And, finally, if you are in California, you can check this link to find out if the court is even open.

 Of course, the good news is, if you’re working with Hello Divorce, our goal is to keep you out of court altogether.
 So, if you’re starting the divorce process now and just assume you’ll have to appear in court, that’s not necessarily true; we’ll do everything in our power to work with you and your ex to keep your case out of the court system.